August 12, 2024

 If your HbA1c is above 6.5%, you should consult an endocrinologist or diabetologist, not just a general physician.
 The same applies if you've been on diabetes medication for years and your numbers aren't well controlled, or if you're managing complications like neuropathy, retinopathy, or kidney involvement.

-Through seeDoc, you can connect with verified Indian endocrinologists for HD video consultations.
-They can review your test results, recommend specific medication adjustments, and coordinate with diagnostic partners for follow-up testing — all without travelling to a hospital.
+Through seeDoc, you can connect with verified, board-certified endocrinologists for HD video consultations.
+They can review your test results, recommend specific medication adjustments, and coordinate with diagnostic partners for follow-up testing — all without travelling to a clinic.

 Diabetes is one of the few chronic conditions where catching it a year earlier can change the entire arc of your health for the next forty years.
 Annual screening is the cheapest insurance you'll buy.